 The way of St. James

 El Camino de Santiago, refers to any pilgrim road to Santiago that culminates at Compostela, a church in the city center.
 Traditionally, pilgrims make this by non-motorized means, either hiking, biking or even by horseback.
 There are many roads all over Europe that can be taken; some marked paths start as far as Italy and Austria.
 Some pilgrims still start their trek from the doorstep of their homes as ancient pilgrims did.
 This is made possible by the network of roads which is much more like a river system, where smaller roads meet up to form larger ones.
 Still others decide to make their way to the border between Spain and France and start their journey there.
-The most popular route, starts at St Jean Pied-de-Port and runs 800 km through the Pyrenees, the vineyards of Rioja, the Castillian meseta and the mountains of Galicia.
+The most popular route, starts at St John Pied-de-Port and runs 800 km through the Pyrenees, the vineyards of Rioja, the Castillian meseta and the mountains of Galicia.
 The last 350 km of Camino Frances is featured in this itinerary.

 Leon to Vilar de Mazarife( 21.3 km)